-The BHS Equine Tourism Pathway is the one for you!
+The BHS Ride Leader Pathway is the one for you!

-Developed in collaboration with The Trekking and Riding Society of Scotland, The Association of Irish Riding Establishments and The Welsh Trekking and Riding Association, we offer a globally recognised progressive pathway for anyone wishing to pursue a career in equine tourism.
+We offer an industry recognised progressive pathway for anyone wishing to pursue a career in equine tourism.
 You will learn a variety of skills and a wealth of knowledge to support your chosen career, including: horse husbandry, identification and handling skills, grooming and tacking up, horse health and nutrition, how to organise an escorted ride, horse riding skills for escorting clients and customer service.

-The minimum acceptable level of qualification for entry into employment as a Ride Leader is the BHS Ride Leader Level 2.
-If you hold this qualification you will be able to enter employment at a centre and once employed you can work towards the BHS Ride Leader Level 3 to develop your skills and knowledge.
+The minimum acceptable level of qualification for entry into employment as a Ride Leader is the BHS Stage 2 Ride Leader.
+If you hold this qualification you will be able to enter employment at a centre and once employed you can work towards the BHS Stage 3 Trail Leader to develop your skills and knowledge.

-The BHS Centre Manager qualification does what it says on the tin; this will be the qualification you should aim for if you want a managerial role at a commercial centre.
+The BHS Stage 4 Senior Trail Yard Manager qualification (coming soon) does what it says on the tin; this will be the qualification you should aim for if you want a managerial role at a commercial centre.
 This award endorses your broad and in-depth knowledge and skills in managing a commercial business.
 Employers will be assured that you have the autonomy, skills and knowledge to manage a centre and your clients will know that with you they are in safe hands.

 You may find yourself working at a commercial centre that offers riding lessons as well as the usual tourism hacks and treks, particularly if working in the UK.
 Our Coach in Complete Horsemanship Pathway will help you develop the necessary skills to upskill and support a coaching element to your career.